 Traci Hunter Abramson was born in Arizona, where she lived until moving to Venezuela for a study-abroad program.
 After graduating from Brigham Young University, she worked for the Central Intelligence Agency for several years, eventually resigning in order to raise her family.
 She credits the CIA with giving her a wealth of ideas as well as the skills needed to survive her children's teenage years.
-She has gone on to write more than twenty bestselling novels that have consistently been nominated as Whitney Award finalists and three-time Whitney Award winner.
+She has gone on to write more than twenty bestselling novels that have consistently been nominated as Whitney Award finalists and five-time Whitney Award winner.
 When she’s not writing, Traci enjoys spending time with her husband and five children, preferably on a nice quiet beach somewhere.
 She also enjoys sports, travel, writing, and coaching high school swimming.